dlindqu3/quoted-tapply/README.md

 - solution: use setState() directly, like with setUserQuote in app/profile/page.js

+## problem
+- getDocs returns a snapshot with a .docs property
+- I can iterate over this .docs array and call .docs[i].data() to see the object
+- however, this object does not include an id
+- solution: { ...currentDoc.data(), id: currentDoc.id };

 ## citations
 1. Smoljames, "Learn Next.js by building a full-stack CRUD app | Nextjs + Firebase (Auth & Firestore) + TailwindCSS" [link](https://www.youtube.com/watch?v=UzMr7-0FgA0)
 2. developedbyed, "Next.js 13 Crash Course | Learn How To Build Full Stack Apps!" [link](https://www.youtube.com/watch?v=T63nY70eZF0)